wso2/samples-is/adaptive-authentication/org.wso2.custom.auth.functions/README.md

 *Steps to deploy*
 - Build the sample using maven `mvn clean install`
-- Copy the `org.wso2.custom.auth.functions-1.0.0` binary file from `target` directory into into `<IS_HOME>/repository/components/dropins` directory
+- Copy the `org.wso2.custom.auth.functions-1.0.0` binary file from `target` directory into `<IS_HOME>/repository/components/dropins` directory
 - Restart WSO2 IS